“A library outranks any other one thing a community can do to benefit its people. It is a never failing spring in the desert.”

 *

-Prior to a formally organized and town funded library, the first known reference to a library of sorts in Hartland was made in the 1896-1897 Maine State Yearbook and Legislative Manual listed as; “Library – Albert W. Miller, Librarian, 200 Volumes; Circulating Only.”
+The first known reference to a library of sorts in Hartland prior to a formally organized and town funded library was made in the 1896-1897 Maine State Yearbook and Legislative Manual listed as; “Library – Albert W. Miller, Librarian, 200 Volumes; Circulating Only.”

 *

-Circulating Library’s were private business ventures intended to profit from lending books to the public for a fee.
-Also known as Lending Libraries or Rental Libraries, they offered an alternative to readers who could not afford the price of new books but desired new reading material.
+Circulating Libraries, also known as Lending Libraries or Rental Libraries, were private business ventures intended to profit from lending books to the public for a fee.
+They offered an alternative to readers who could not afford the price of new books but desired new reading material.
 Circulating Libraries were very popular and were the first to serve women and actively seek out their patronage so it was no coincidence that many of these libraries were located in millinery stores, stationery stores and drug stores.
 Their decline in part began with the introduction of cheaper paperback books in the early 1900s and the establishment of new public libraries.
 (Compiled from Wikipedia)

 *